cairdcoinheringaahing/LANotation/notation guide.md

 Melee attacks use a similar format to moving.
 As a "full kill" melee attack results in the attacker moving into the defender's hex, we state a melee attack as `<unit> <hex>`, where `<unit>` is the attacking unit, and `<hex>` is the hex they would move into, if they kill the defending unit.
 There are three possible outcomes:

 - The attacker kills the defender, and moves into the hex.
 In this case, we don't need to change the notation.
 Example: `UKnight F4`, with a unit in **F4** with less than 5 health left.
+Note that if the attacker kills the defender, yet still takes damage from the attack (e.g. Counterstrike or Physical Damage Return), we use the next notation.
 - The attacker does not kill the defender, takes retaliation or additional damage (e.g. Physical Damage Return) and moves back to an adjacent unoccupied hex.
 If it is unambigous which hex the attacker ends up in (the only avaiable hex, their movement only allows for one specific hex, etc.), then we simply append a `#` to the end of the attacked hex to denote retaliation.
 However, if there are multiple possible hexes the attacker could und up in, we add a `move <hex>` to the end.
 Example: `UMinor H3#` means that Ursa Minor attempted to attack the unit in **H3**, but it had more than 3 health remaining.
 In this case, Ursa Minor remains in an adjacent hex to **H3** and takes some damage in retaliation.
 We currently don't know the full board, but, as no hex is indicated (e.g. `UMinor H3# move H4`) we can assume that **H3** is the unambiguous point for Ursa Minor to end up at.
 - The attacker does not kill the defender, but does not take retaliation or damage from the attack (e.g. Backstab) and moves back to an adjacent unoccupied hex.
 If it is unambigous which hex the attacker ends up in, we append a `*` to the hex.
 Again, identical rules apply as when retaliation is taken, the only difference is that we use `*` to denote that not only has an attack against a hex been made, but that it wasn't a killing attack and the attacker took no retaliation.